Learn about organic permaculture in San Isidro, Costa Rica

 The WHERE and WHAT of what it means to you:

 We are located 3 kilometers from public bus service with an hourly schedule into San Isidro, the regional supply depot 15 km away.
 Normally we go to town on Thursdays for the farmer's market and general town errands.
+Volunteers are invited to accompany us to town if they don't mind waiting for us to complete necessary errands.
 The property has an internet connection and our friendly dogs, cats, and sheep are pleasant company for volunteers.

 • Types of help and learning opportunities